CharlesAverill/conway/README.md

 # Conway
-Conway is a dataset <s>containing 100,000 instances</s> that
-will contain 100,000 instances of Conway's game of life.
+Conway is a dataset containing 100,000 instances that of Conway's game of life.

 ### Data
-Inside of the `data` folder, there are folders for each game instance.
+Inside of the compressed `data` folder, there are folders for each game instance.
 Each of these folders contains a `start.npy` and `end.npy`, which contain NumPy arrays of the game's initial and ending conditions.